bobbingwide/field-block-for-acf-pro/readme.txt

 Tags: ACF, field, block
 Requires at least: 6.2
 Tested up to: 6.2.2
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-No code solution to display ACF Fields using the ACF field block.
+No code solution to display ACF fields using the ACF field block.
 The ACF field block displays individual fields registered using ACF.

 It supports the following field types: